aFarkas/lazysizes/plugins/blur-up/README.md

 Lazysizes will then create a new image right after your original image with the following class `ls-blur-up-img`.

-The new image (`ls-blur-up-img`) will get the following state classes to enable you to write a custom CSS animation/transition as soon as the image is in view and loaded: `ls-inview`/`ls-original-loaded`.
+The new image (`.ls-blur-up-img`) will get the following state classes to enable you to write a custom CSS animation/transition as soon as the image is in view and loaded: `ls-inview`/`ls-original-loaded`, while your original `img` gets the class `.ls-blur-up-is-loading` until the `.ls-blur-up-img` is loaded.

 ```html